BOYNTON BEACH & BOCA RATON

 DENTAL CARE YOU CAN TRUST

-The Somi Dental Group in South Miami, Florida is a trusted name in the area, with its experienced team led by Dr. Arnaldo Lopez and a state-of-the-art facility housing all the latest in dental technology.
+The Somi Dental Group in Boynton Beach, Florida is a trusted name in the area, with its experienced team led by Dr. Arnaldo Lopez and a state-of-the-art facility housing all the latest in dental technology.
 Call to book an appointment or find out more about how the team can help you.
-If you’d like to visit for a consultation right away, head to the center at 5966 S Dixie Hwy, Ste 312, South Miami, FL 33143.
+If you’d like to visit for a consultation right away, head to the center in Boynton Beach.
 Somi Dental Group offers a range of options in fillings, as well as other cosmetic and specialized endodontic services including Invisalign, root canal procedures, porcelain inlays and onlays, smile makeovers, and more.